ksckaan1/stati/README.md

 ## Features
 - Run/Stop fetching new monitoring data,
 - Show stats in table or line graph mode,
-- Toggle Human Readable / Byte mode in sizes,
 - Simple and elegant theme,
 - Show/hide labels in line graph,
-- Show min, max, first and last values of stats on table mode.
+- Show min, max, avarage and last values of stats on table mode.

 ## Usage